divyaankt/divyaankt.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: Monkey Language Interpreter
-description: another without an image
+description: Developed an interpreter for the 'Monkey' language by following Thorsten Ball's 'Writing An Interpreter In Go' book
 img:
 importance: 3
-category: fun
+category: Fun
 ---

 Every project has a beautiful feature showcase page.